Opioids: Everything You Need to Know

 • Natural opioids

-• Semisynthetic opioids, which are those manmade from a natural substance, and
+• Semisynthetic opioids, which are those manmade from a natural substance

-• Synthetic opioids, those completely manmade through a chemical process.
+• Synthetic opioids are those that are completely manmade through a chemical process.

 Semisynthetic opioids include:

 Fentanyl is a very powerful synthetic opioid.
-It is about 80 times more potent than morphine and has led to a steep rise in opioid overdoses.
+It is approximately 50 to 100 times more potent than morphine and has led to a steep rise in opioid overdoses.
 Other synthetic opioids include:

 Common opioids that doctors prescribe for pain include: